Reimer, Al, 1927-2015

 Elmer Edgar Ernest Reimer was born on May 30, 1927, in Prairie Rose (now Landmark), Manitoba, Canada, the first child of Peter J. B. Reimer (1902-1988) and Elisabeth Kehler (1903-1946).
 Al, as he was called by all who knew him, grew up in Steinbach, Manitoba, and received his primary and secondary education in the town where his father taught school and served as a minister in the Kleine Gemeinde Church (later named the Evangelical Mennonite Conference).
 In 1947, Al graduated with Grade 12 from the Steinbach Collegiate as the valedictorian at the graduation ceremony.

 Al first taught in public schools at the Willow Heights School in McTavish, MB, and at Peguis School (1945-1946).
 He also worked at a paper mill and a resort in Pine Falls where he met his future wife, and in a broker’s office in Toronto.
 In 1951, Al married Joan Frederick (b.
 May 18, 1930, d.
 April 6, 2011) who encouraged his aspirations for further education.
 Together they raised three children.
-Joan remained Al’s supportive and devoted partner for 60 years.
+Joan remained Al’s supportive and devoted wife for 60 years.

 After studying singing and drama in Winnipeg and Vancouver for three years and training as an opera singer, then working briefly as a stockbroker in Toronto, Al began his post-secondary studies in 1953 and graduated in 1957 with a Bachelor of Arts degree (Honours) from United College in Winnipeg where he won the Woodrow Wilson National Scholarship, the Isbister Scholarship, and a scholarship from Yale.
 He earned his Master of Arts degree from Yale University in New Haven, Connecticut, in 1958.
 In 1960, United College (renamed the University of Winnipeg in 1967) invited him to be a lecturer in the English Department where he taught literature while continuing with his graduate studies.
 He won two Canada Council Pre-Doctoral Fellowships, enabling him to complete his doctoral studies.
 In 1968, he was awarded a Ph.D. from Yale; he titled his dissertation “The Early Works of Edward Young: Some Versions of the Sublime” wherein he analysed the early works of the eighteenth-century English poet and clergyman.